whatchacallit/docs/about/partners.md

 ---
 title: Partners
 has_children: false
-parent: Overview
+parent: About
-nav_order: 2
+nav_order: 3
 ---

-Partners
+Our Partners